-An FSA is an employer-sponsored benefit account that enables participants to set aside funds from each paycheck, before taxes, to help pay for out-of-pocket medical expenses for themselves and their dependents.
+An FSA is an employer-sponsored benefit account that enables employees to set aside funds from each paycheck, before taxes, to help pay for out-of-pocket medical expenses for themselves and their dependents.

 Flexible Spending Account rules vary by employer.
 Your employer may choose one of the following: